Google Ads for Your Business

 What’s Next

 Google Ads continues to evolve in an attempt to better meet advertisers’ needs and leverage machine learning.
-New tools such as Smart Bidding and dynamic ads attempt to lessen the amount of manual effort required to manage campaigns; however, it’s important to choose the bidding strategy that works best for your organization.
-Similarly, Optimization Score suggestions offer insights into campaign performance optimizations but should be considered on an individual basis for relevancy before applying unquestioningly.
+Newer tools such as Smart Bidding and dynamic ads attempt to lessen the manual effort required to manage campaigns; however, each advertiser should choose the bidding strategy that works best for your organization and each campaign’s unique goals.

 Summary